ietf-wg-alto/draft-alto-oam-yang/draft-ietf-alto-oam-yang.md

 --- abstract

 This document defines a YANG data model for Operations, Administration, and Maintenance (OAM) & Management of Application-Layer Traffic Optimization (ALTO) Protocol.
-The operator can use the data model to create and update ALTO information resources, manage the access control, configure server-to-server communication and server discovery, and collect statistical data.
+The operator can use the data model to create, update and remove ALTO information resources, manage the access control, configure server discovery, and collect statistical data.

 --- middle